ruedel/RL-Agent-Comparison/readme.md

 ## Project Structure

 - `RL Agent Comparison.ipynb`: This Jupyter notebook contains all the code for training and evaluating the reinforcement learning agents.
+- `RL Agent Comparison.pdf`: This is the project report
 - `requirements.txt`: This file lists the Python libraries that are required to run the project.
 - `README.md`: This file provides an overview of the project and instructions for installing and using it.
 - `content`: This folder contains the training logs and videos of the first 30 training episodes of the DQN agent.